blahosyl/task-manager-frontend/README.md

 ##### Typography

-I made a long list of suitable candidates of suitable Google Fonts, then I made mockups of the short-listed candidates.
+I made a long list of suitable candidates of suitable Google Fonts, then I made mockups of the app with the short-listed candidates.
 These can be seen under the [corresponding GitHub issue](https://github.com/blahosyl/task-manager-frontend/issues/99).

 In the end, I decided to use [Kodchasan](https://fonts.google.com/specimen/Kodchasan), as it evokes handwriting, while at the same time being very well legible.
 In addition, this font has a wide selection of weights and styles.